The Real Estate Investment Structure Taxation Review: Netherlands

 Profits are taxed at the level of the shareholder.
 A strict dividend distribution requirement exists for FBIs.
 An FBI must distribute its adjusted profits on a pro rata basis within eight months of the end of the relevant financial year.

-The requirement to distribute adjusted profits implies that the FBI only has to distribute its current income (i.e., dividends, interest and rental income).
+The requirement to distribute adjusted profits implies that the FBI has to distribute only its current income (i.e., dividends, interest and rental income).
 Realised gains and unrealised gains on securities do not have to be distributed.
 Those types of income can be added to a special reinvestment reserve.

 As set out above, dividend distributions by the FBI to its shareholders are subject to dividend withholding tax at a rate of 15 per cent unless the domestic dividend withholding tax exemption applies or the rate is reduced under an applicable tax treaty.